 Training courses are held both at the Wellington Centre and internationally if facilities are appropriate.
-New Zealand based courses are restricted to eight trainees, with both theoretical and practical training covered in one month.
+New Zealand based courses are restricted to ten trainees, with both theoretical and practical training covered over the duration of the course.
 Trainees wishing to be accepted must be currently employed in a medical laboratory and have had at least two years’ experience before attending.
 Courses cover all aspects of medical laboratory science.

 New Zealand Based Courses